mondem0/roblox-codex-test/README.md

 3. **Enemy models**:
    * Parent each enemy `Model` to `ReplicatedStorage/Assets/Enemies` using the names in [`EnemyConfigs.lua`](ReplicatedStorage/Modules/Config/EnemyConfigs.lua) (`Grunt`, `Runner`, `Tank`).
    * Provide a `HumanoidRootPart` (or assign a `PrimaryPart`) centered on the character plus a `Head` part.
 Anchor all geometry and disable collisions so enemies glide along the path.
+   * Add as many extra anchored `BasePart` limbs, accessories, or sub-models as you like—the server records each part’s offset from the root so the entire rig follows the path and rotates correctly.
 4. **Adjusting names**: If you use different model names, update the corresponding `ModelName` value in the config table.
 5. **Optional flair**: Accessories, meshes, particles, or lights parented to the model will automatically replicate when towers or enemies spawn.